 Providing students with a genuine voice and an opportunity to further their personal skills is vitally important.
 Students at all grade levels are given the opportunity to step into leadership roles.

 Student Representative Council:

-The Student Representative Council work closely with the principal to organise interesting fundraising opportunities.
-Half of the money raised supports school initiatives, whilst the other half is targeted towards supporting various charities.
+The Student Representative Council work closely with the Assistant Principal to organise interesting fundraising opportunities.
+Approximately half of the money raised supports school initiatives, whilst the other half is targeted towards supporting various charities.
 Students in every classroom vote for two class members to be their representatives.
-Meetings are held regularly with the principal and the decisions made at these meetings are then taken back to the individual grades by their SRC members.
+Meetings are held regularly with the Assistant Principal and the decisions made at these meetings are then taken back to the individual grades by their SRC members.
 All students receive an S.R.C. badge, presented at our whole school assembly.
 These are then proudly worn on their school uniform daily.

-All grade five students are trained to be peer mediators.
-The whole day training focuses on the skills required to carry out such a role within the school yard – helping others to solve their own problems.
+Grade five students have the opportunity to be peer mediators.
+Their training focuses on the skills required to carry out such a role within the school yard – helping others to solve their own problems.
 Students are shown how to work through a situation, reinforcing the WPS school values and attempting to achieve a win-win outcome.
 If confronted by a situation involving three or more students, the peer mediators will refer this to the yard duty teacher.
 Students in this role develop their communication skills, empathy and ability to actively listen to others.
 Peer Mediators are provided with a personal lanyard to wear whilst on duty.

 Sport Captains and Vice Captains:

 Grade six students are involved in a tightly run voting process to determine the WPS sports captains.
 Students in grades three-six vote for the peers that that believe will best represent their sporting house.
 Sports captains and vice captains are responsible for distributing and collecting sports equipment on a daily basis, and assisting to run major school events such as athletics carnivals and swimming events.
 They also assist with the weekly school assembly.